 In a nutshell, that is niche marketing.
 I know I used a couple of very loose examples but hope that I was able to clarify actually how easy your marketing efforts can actually be by simply narrowing your target market down to a specific group of people.

-The great part about picking a certain niche is this… after a while you will find that you will have to do very little marketing at all simply because of word of mouth advertising from other dentists’ (or whatever your niche may be).
+The great part about picking a certain niche is this… after a while, you will find that you will have to do very little marketing at all simply because of word of mouth advertising from other dentists (or whatever your niche may be).
 It tends to take off on its own over time leaving you extra time to do other things.

-This was simply a quick example on how niche marketing is the way to go but if you are a bookkeeper or looking to get into bookkeeping and want to learn more about niche marketing than please feel free to check out my top recommended bookkeeping course online.
+This was simply a quick example of how niche marketing is the way to go but if you are a bookkeeper or looking to get into bookkeeping and want to learn more about niche marketing than please feel free to check out my top recommended bookkeeping course online.

 Don’t forget to drop a comment below if you have any questions or anything you would like to add.
-I will be sure to get back to you as soon as I possible.
+I will be sure to get back to you as soon as possible.